 • Server URL: Enter the public URL of your MCP server.
 For example, https://mcp.stage.acmecompany.com/mcp.

-• API key: If selected, then indicate whether it goes in the Header or Query.
+• Select API key as the authentication type.
+Then, indicate whether it goes in the Header or Query.
 (For this example, select Header and enter the Header name X-AUTH.)

 6. Click Create.
 The new Automation 360 MCP Server tool (custom connector) has been created.